Aircraft Owners and Pilots Association

 The Aircraft Owners and Pilots Association (AOPA) is a Frederick, Maryland-based American non-profit political organization that advocates for general aviation.
 AOPA's membership consists mainly of general aviation pilots in the United States.
 AOPA exists to serve the interests of its members as aircraft owners and pilots and to promote the economy, safety, utility, and popularity of flight in general aviation aircraft.

 With 384,915 members in 2012, AOPA is the largest aviation association in the world, although it had decreased in membership from 414,224 in 2010, a loss of 7% in two years.
 AOPA is affiliated with other similar organizations in other countries through membership in the International Council of Aircraft Owner and Pilot Associations (IAOPA).
 In 2015, AOPA was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

+In September 2024, the AOPA appointed Darren Pleasance as its sixth President and CEO.
+Pleasance, with extensive experience in aviation and business, is set to officially assume the role on January 1, 2025.

 History

 The organization started at Wings Field in Blue Bell, Pennsylvania.
 On 24 April 1932, The Philadelphia Aviation Country Club was founded at Wings Field.
 The country club was the location of meetings of members that founded AOPA.
-AOPA incorporated on May 15, 1939, with C. Towsend Ludington serving as the first president.
+AOPA incorporated on May 15, 1939, with Charles Townsend Ludington serving as the first president.
 In 1971 the organization purchased Airport World Magazine, moving its operations to Bethesda, Maryland.

+On 1 October 2023, Senior Vice President of AOPA Air Safety Institute Richard McSpadden was killed in an aircraft accident near Lake Placid, New York.

+In November 2024 Mark Baker, the President and CEO of the AOPA, addressed concerns regarding the negative impact of increased customs fees on businesses in the Bahamas.
+These fees, which have been imposed on private aircraft flying into the region, have drawn criticism from the AOPA since the summer of 2024.
+Baker emphasized the potential risks to tourism and local economies, urging policymakers to reconsider the fees to prevent a decline in aviation-driven tourism and business activity in the Bahamas.